Wyoming Military Department: State Command Chief Warrant Officer

 Chief Warrant Officer 5 Derek Fisbeck is the State Command Chief Warrant Officer for the Wyoming National Guard at the Joint Force Headquarters, in Cheyenne, Wyoming.
 He serves as the Senior Warrant Officer Advisor to the adjutant general of the Wyoming National Guard on all matters pertaining to policies, programs, and actions impacting the warrant officer cohort, including professional development, promotions, assignments, incentives, morale, discipline, and strength.

 Air

 153rd Airlift Wing Commander

 Colonel Brian W. Diehl is the 153rd Airlift Wing Commander for the Wyoming Air National Guard in Cheyenne, Wyoming.
 He has overall responsibility for the organization, training, and resourcing of more than 1,200 airmen.

 Command Chief Master Sergeant

-Chief Master Sergeant Svend Larsen the Command Chief Master Sergeant to the Adjutant General of Wyoming.
-He is responsible for all affairs concerned with the enlisted personnel of the Wyoming Air National Guard.
-He also serves as the Senior Enlisted Leader to the Chief of the Joint Staff.
+Chief Master Sergeant Sarah Brewster serves as the Command Chief Master Sergeant to the Adjutant General of Wyoming.
+She is responsible for all affairs concerned with the enlisted personnel of the Wyoming Air National Guard.
+She also serves as the Senior Enlisted Leader to the Chief of the Joint Staff.